anyahsu280/browserTracker/README.md

     - This server uses `localhost:8080` -- if you need to change the port or server address, it needs to be changed in `server.py`, `chrome/popup.js`, and `chrome/config.js`.
 5. Start accessing different pages/tabs in Chrome, and the command line window should be logging basic info about the requests coming in if it is working correctly.

+## Using BrowserTracker
+After installing the extension and starting the server, you can begin using the extension.
+Once it is installed it will start tracking all page visits in Chrome, and the amount of time spent on those pages.
+To view browsing statistics, click on the extension's icon at the top right corner of the browser.
+Your top websites are displayed, ranked by total time spent on pages within that site.
+There are a couple parameters that can be changed.

 ## Acknowledgements
 The tracking and server code is based on GitHub user Thibauth's [browsing-activity-tracker](https://github.com/Thibauth/browsing-activity-tracker).
 The code for keeping track of the total time on a page borrows from GitHub user navjagpal's [browser-timetracker](https://github.com/navjagpal/browser-timetracker).